apparebit/analog/README.md

 statistics result in series instead of dataframes, that base class and `FluentDisplay` are generic.

+Since Pandas exposes many of the same methods on both series and dataframes, `FluentDisplay` has simple method implementations that do not distinguish between the two possible concrete type parameters.
+In contrast, Pandas requires substantially different code for determining value counts for all of the data (in case of ranges) or for grouped data (in case of rates).
+As a result, there are two independent implementations for the *statistic* nonterminal, `FluentStatistic` and `FluentRate`.

-The main entry point is:
+The main entry point for fluent analysis is:

     def analyze(frame: pd.DataFrame, cover: Coverage) -> FluentSentence: ...

-A second function recombines several (wrapped) series into a dataframe, notably for plotting:
+A second function recombines several (wrapped) series into a dataframe again, notably for plotting:

     def merge(columns: dict[str, FluentTerm[pd.Series]]) -> FluentSentence: ...